erichVK5/SpiralInductorFootprintGenerator/README.md

 # SpiralInductorFootprintGenerator
-A java utility for generating helical or square inductor footprints in either gEDA footprint or Kicad legacy module format.
+A java utility for generating helical or polygonal inductor footprints in either gEDA footprint or Kicad legacy module format.

-The user can quickly and easily generate a square or helical PCB inductor of specified dimensions using command line options.
+The user can quickly and easily generate a helical or polygonal PCB inductor of specified dimensions using command line options.

 Users can then add suitable pins or tracks with a footprint editor or text editor to effect connections to adjacent components.

 Users will typically have a required inductance in mind, for which a certain number of turns, line spacing, track width, copper thickness and PCB material will provide the necessary inductance.

-The utility now calculates inductance for the inductor, as well as its self resonant frequency, assuming an FR4 substrate and 35 micron (1 oz / ft^2) copper.
+The utility now calculates distributed capacitance and inductance for the inductor, as well as the resulting self resonant frequency, assuming an FR4 substrate and 35 micron (1 oz / ft^2) copper.

 Building: